amoshnin/Harvard.Python-Machine.Learning/README.md

-# CS50 Introduction to AI with Python projects
+# Harvard's CS50 Course - Introduction to AI with Python - Projects

 My assignments for CS50's Introduction to Artificial Intelligence with Python.